 Guided Driving Practice

-During the driver education course, parents should do the following with their teens
+During the driver education course, parents are encouraged to:

-- Make yourself available for practice and discussion sessions with your student driver
+- Make yourself available for practice and discussion time with your student driver

-- Provide a safe and the right vehicle for practice sessions
+- Provide a safe and appropriate vehicle for practice sessions

 - Set a good example when you drive

-- Talk to your student and the teacher regularly about how you can help
+- Talk to your child and the teacher regularly about how you can help

-- Provide regular practice of the skills listed in the driving log
+- Provide regular practice opportunities of the skills listed in the driving log

 - Respect your student’s efforts and feelings; have a positive attitude